algbio/spl-IsoQuant/README.md

 Two main options are `--fastq` and `--bam` (see description below).
 Both options accept one or multiple files separated by space.
 All provided files are treated as a single experiment, which means a single combined GTF will be generated.
-If multiple files are provided, IsoQuant will compute tables with each column corresponding to an individual file (per-sample counts).
+If multiple files are provided, Spl-IsoQuant will compute tables with each column corresponding to an individual file (per-sample counts).
 To set a specific label for each sample use the `--label` option.
 Number of labels must be equal to the number of files.
 To a set a prefix for the output files use the `--prefix` option.